ivan-kadykalo/tv-program/README.md

 # TV Program 2.0

 ## About
-This is a simple tv-program app, created to quickly find out what is on TV right now.
-It's filtering TV programs and keeping only Movies and Cartoons (removing all other programs, like 'news', "talk shows" etc...).
+This is a simple tv-program app, created to quickly find out what is on TV right now and what was during the last 10 days.
+It filters TV programs and keeps only Movies and Cartoons (removing all other programs, like 'news', "talk shows" etc...).

-It's created to use along with smart tv programs, like Kyivstar TV, Megogo, etc. where you watch shows in record.
+It's designed to be used with smart TV programs, such as Kyivstar TV, Megogo, etc., where you can watch shows on record.
-Also it's support a google search, so you can quickly find what you want in the internet by one click.
+Also, it supports Google searches, so you can quickly find what you want on the Internet with one click.

+This website uses PWA technology so that you can install the APP on your mobile.
+* Open the website on your mobile
+* On IOS (Safari only)
+  * "Share"
+  * "Add to Home screen"
+* On Android
+  * "More" or 3 dots
+  * "Add to Home screen"

 ### Programs filtering
 ![Part1](https://github.com/user-attachments/assets/667fed19-f8b2-4a97-ba6d-ec05586519d7)